Deleting posts automatically in Mastodon after a certain time period

 If you are searching for something on Mastodon and the Fediverse, you will get different search results depending on which server your account is on.
 This is because each server sees a slightly different view of the Fediverse.

-Your server can see the following content:
+In general, your server can see the following content:

 • All accounts on your server